Chickery's Travels

 Activities

-In addition to the usual activities at Fort Wilderness that I discussed in my full campground review (see link above), there are a ton of Halloween specific activities!
+In addition to the usual activities at Fort Wilderness that I discussed in my full campground review (see link above), there are a ton of Halloween-specific activities!

 Movies

 Watch animated classics all month long!
 Movies are shown outdoors every Sunday evening.
-Some of the halloween themed films include Hocus Pocus and Tower of Terror, and my personal favorite, Nightmare Before Christmas.
-Activities at Fort Wilderness for October 2019
+Some of the Halloween-themed films include Hocus Pocus and Tower of Terror, and my personal favorite, Nightmare Before Christmas.

+The day before Halloween activities are kicked into high gear with pumpkin decorating and my personal favorite, the golf cart parade.
+I’m always amazed by guests’ creativity!
 Next, head over to the Halloween beach bash for a costume contest, the hilarious family mummy wrap, and a screen of the Nightmare Before Christmas!
 Stick around the beach afterwards to watch the fireworks followed by the Halloween Glow Dance Party.

-Halloween Fun – Tuesday October 31st
+Halloween Fun – October 31st

 Start your Halloween day off right with a fun run to make up for all the candy you’ll eat later.
 In the afternoon is the pet parade and finally, Camp or Treat in the evening.